-

 Overview

-Claude Monet was so taken with Barbier's works that he sponsored an exhibition of his works with a preface by Monet's biographer and friend, Gustave Geffroy, who urged him to "build of mist and light, a world of poetry"
+Claude Monet was so taken with Barbier's works that he sponsored an exhibition of his works with a preface by Monet's biographer and friend, Gustave Geffroy, who urged him to "build of mist and light, a world of poetry".

 -

-Works
+Works for sale

 André Barbier French, 1883-1970